rrDumpTruck/Obsidian.Vault/L - Opportunity.md

 	A place for the lowborn activities of the modern age.
 Gambling, sex work, hard drugs and black market dealings with the local wildlife.

 ### -The Pathfinder's Guild
-	The place where all pathfinders working in The Howling Plateau must register their group
+	The place where all pathfinders working in The Howling Plateau must register their group.
+	The building itself stands on a diverging Vein that unearths on the side of the moutain leading higher up still.
+A greenhouse like building it has a consistant view of the valley,

 -The Consortium